VoxelPrismatic/prizm/README.md

 If you still have trouble, then idk whats happening.

 ## RUN PRIZM ;]
 When all your dependencies are finished, do `python3.7 PRIZM.py`, or whatever other `pythonX` prefix you have

-PRIZM is meant to be faily verbose, it logs whenever an error occurs and when other things regarding how the bot acts when it happens.
+PRIZM is meant to be fairly verbose, it logs whenever an error occurs and when other things regarding how the bot acts when it happens.

 ## EMOJI AND ASCIIMOJI